dilbertside/spring-mvc-start-archetype/README.md

 * Set `Archetype Group Id` to `com.github.dilbertside`
 * Set `Archetype Artifact Id` to `spring-mvc-start-archetype`
 * Set `Archetype Version` to `5.1.2`
-* Set `Repository URL` to `http://dilbertside.github.io/spring-mvc-start-archetype`
+* Set `Repository URL` to `https://dilbertside.github.io/spring-mvc-start-archetype`
 * Click `OK` so the Archetype is added to the list
 * Click `Next` and fill in `Group Id`, `Artifact Id` and `Version` of your new project

-Note: Remember so select `Include snapshot archetypes`.
+Note: Remember to select `Include snapshot archetypes`.

-If you have any troubles with installation in Eclipse, you may want to have a look at this issue: #74

 ## Local repository